Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Subset selection and parameter estimation

-Motivated by our previous work \cite{Olufsen2013,Pope2009,Valdez-Jasso2009}, we determine a subset of parameters $\hat{\theta}$ to optimize using the structured correlation analysis approach.
-We compute the $i^\text{th}$ column of a sensitivity matrix ($\mathbf{S}$) of the model residual $\mathbf{r}$ with respect to the logarithm of the parameters (which vary in magnitude) at time $t_j$ as
+This appendix provides details concerning parameter subset selection and estimation.
+We determine a subset of parameters $\hat{\theta}$ to optimize using structured correlation analysis \cite{Olufsen2013,Pope2009}.
+The $i^\text{th}$ column of a sensitivity matrix ($\mathbf{S}$) of the model residual $\mathbf{r}$ with respect to the logarithm of the parameters at time $t_j$ is

-for $H_m$ the model output heart rate and $H_d$ the observed data.
-This analysis is local in that the derivatives computed are evaluated at the nominal parameter values.
-To determine possible pairwise correlations between influential parameters as shown in our previous work \cite{Olufsen2013}, we calculate a correlation matrix $\mathbf{c}$ from a covariance matrix
+for $H$ the model output heart rate and $H_d$ the data.
+Note that this analysis is local.
+To determine possible pairwise correlations between influential parameters \cite{Olufsen2013}, we calculate a correlation matrix $\mathbf{c}$ from a covariance matrix $\mathbf{C} = (\mathbf{\hat{S}}^T \mathbf{\hat{S}})^{-1}$ as